 That’s an important takeaway: emphasize what’s going right in your life, even if it’s only your ability to draw breath.
 Start there.

 In turn, the people I met on my travels responded enthusiastically, suggesting places I should try to fit into my itinerary and telling me I was brave.
-That kind of positive reinforcement helped speed my emotional recovery.
+That kind of positive reinforcement, along with products such as CBD Oil, helped speed my emotional recovery.
 If you don’t have people in your life who give you positive reinforcement, widen your circle of friends—they’re out there, I promise.

 As I noted in my TEDx Talk and the radio interview, many other people who approached me on my bike told me about their own lives, which was an honor.
 I learned that there is something therapeutic about telling your story to a sympathetic stranger.